thecodeflayer/alttp-tracker/FAQ.md

 Item Shuffle Settings are selectable when creating a new game.
 The primary effect this has on the tracker is the number of available chests and whether small keys increment or decrement when clicked.
 Additionally, the total number of items on the Items screen will change depending on the Item Shuffle option chosen.

+**NOTE**
+Location logic in the app assumes that you have the required big and small keys to access an area.
+There is an open question [here](https://github.com/thecodeflayer/alttp-tracker/issues/39) about whether to add big keys to the location logic.
+Feel free to add your opinion on the matter there.

 To learn more about the randomizer options for item shuffle please read Item Settings > Dungeon Item Shuffle section of [alttpr.com/en/options](https://alttpr.com/en/options).